-This chapter describes the investments included in the CTP, the process used to identify these investments, and the expected benefits that can be derived from implementation of these projects in the form of performance results.
-It also describes the vision of what the future holds as the Alameda CTC moves towards a more strategic, collaborative planning model and the benefits that are anticipated to accrue from this work.
+This chapter describes the projects and programs included in the CTP, the process used to identify these improvements, and the expected benefits that can be derived from implementation of these projects in the form of performance results.
+It also describes the vision of what the future holds as Alameda CTC moves towards a more strategic, collaborative planning model and the benefits that are anticipated to accrue from this work.